Local Waterfront Revitalization Program (LWRP) Update

 A Local Waterfront Revitalization Program (LWRP) is both a policy document, used by the Waterfront Advisory Committee to review projects that occur within the city's Coastal Zone Boundary, and a visioning document, establishing a community's vision for future development within the Coastal Zone.
 An LWRP is adopted by a local community and approved by New York State Department of State (NYSDOS).
 Visit New York State Department of State's (NYSDOS) webpage to learn more about the program.

-Poughkeepsie has an existing LWRP (PDF), which was adopted by the city in 1999.
-However, this document was not officially approved by the NYS Department of State.
-Although the city's LWRP was adopted into local law and therefore does require projects occurring within the Coastal Zone to be consistent with its established policies, because the LWRP was not approved by the NYSDOS, the document does not have jurisdiction over state and federal actions occurring within the city's Coastal Zone.
+Poughkeepsie had a historic LWRP (PDF), which was adopted by the city in 1999.
+However, that document was not officially approved by the NYS Department of State.
+Although the city's LWRP was adopted into local law and therefore does require projects occurring within the Coastal Zone to be consistent with its established policies, because the LWRP was not approved by the NYSDOS, the document did not have jurisdiction over state and federal actions occurring within the city's Coastal Zone.